Engineering the coupling between Majorana bound states: the enhancement of CMBS

-That is, the next-to-nearest neighbor interactions are added in the central chain.
-With the help of Raman laser, this model can be realized by the system of trapped fermi atoms in optical lattice with the zigzag structure coupling to a 3D BEC reservoir, as shown in Fig. \ref{fig:05}.
+Physically, with the help of Raman laser, this model can be realized by the system of fermi atoms trapping in optical lattice with zigzag structure and coupling to a 3D Bose-Einstein condensate (BEC) reservoir, as shown in Fig. \ref{fig:05}.
 The relative strength of hopping amplitudes $t_{c1}$ and $t_{c2}$ can be modulated by changing the zigzag geometry.
-For details, we refer the readers to \cite{jiang11,kraus12}.
+For details, we refer readers to Ref. \cite{jiang11,kraus12}.
+In this case, the coupling Hamiltonian at the boundaries between left (right) chain and central chain reads